kshetline/tubular_time/README.md

 | ILM | `September 4, 1986 at 8:30:00 PM` |
 | IS | `9/4/86` |
 | IxL | `8:30:00 PM EDT` |

+You can also augment these formats with brace-enclosed `Intl.DateTimeFormatOptions`, such as:

+`IMM{hourCycle:23h}`

+...which will start with whatever the localized time formatting is and force it into 24-hour time, whether the standard localized form is a 12- or 24-hour format.
+Note that no quotes are placed around the option values, as they would be in JavaScript/TypeScript code.

 ## Pre-defined formats